Course Outline

 Learning Objectives:

-• Evaluate and implement AI security tools for government.
+• Evaluate and implement AI security tools suitable for government applications.

-• Understand the current AI security solutions landscape.
+• Understand the current landscape of AI security solutions.

-• Build practical detection and prevention capabilities for government.
+• Build practical detection and prevention capabilities for government AI systems.

 Topics Covered:

-• AI security tool ecosystem and vendor landscape for government.
+• Overview of the AI security tool ecosystem and vendor landscape.

-• Commercial solutions for AI security and monitoring.
+• Commercial solutions for AI security and monitoring in government environments.

-Practical Exercise: Hands-on demonstration of AI security testing tools and implementation planning for government.
+Practical Exercise: Hands-on demonstration of AI security testing tools and implementation planning for government systems.

 Module 10: Future Trends and Wrap-up (1 hour)